 - Skills in analyzing a linear regression to project a trend

 - Certainty that there won’t be any anomalies—ever

 You have to be careful with linear trending, though.
 Linear trending doesn’t work well for threaded CPUs.
 It can overestimate the amount of work you can do because the trend works differently before threading gets involved than after.

 Most businesses require something more sophisticated.
-That’s where queuing theory models have an edge.
+That’s why there's a need for queuing analysis.